Ronny199/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-print the numbers, from 0 to 9, followed by a new line.
+print a triangle, followed by a new line